gavinmcfarland/plugma/packages/create-plugma/CONTRIBUTING.md

 1. Copy the `blank-plugin` or `blank-widget` example as the starting point for your new example.

 2. Include only files unique to your example.
-Everything else is included from the base template.
+Everything else is included from the base template referenced by the `template.json` file.

 3. Write your code in TypeScript for consistency and type safety.
 Plugma will automatically generate JavaScript versions for users.